Skip to main content

 ui

-Other views in the app might have more tables and tabs but the overall view and principles are essentially the same.
+Other views in the app might have more tables and tabs but the overall view and principles should be the same.

 Tables